Wildlife & Outdoors

 Flora & Fauna

-Spring is my favourite time of year on the Isle of Skye and Waternish in particular.
+Spring is our favourite time of year on the Isle of Skye and Waternish in particular.
 We have come out of winter which, lets face it, can be a bit bleak at times.
 Then the snowdrops flower followed closely by the daffodils.
 Shortly after this, more yellow is spotted on south facing banks, particularly at the side of the road – the primroses make an appearance and seem to go on for many weeks.
 Broom and Gorse bushes give us more yellow to behold, the gorse in particular going on for months.
 We have some variety when the bluebells make an appearance and in the grass, the pink of the common orchid – so delicate.

 Late summer is also a colourful time.
 In August the hills are a blanket of purple of the heather, which as the weeks go by changes to the autumn hues.